What are soft-tissue injuries?

 because of bleeding into the tissue.
 Treatment for bruises includes rest, ice, compression,

 and elevation (R.I.C.E.).
-More serious bruises may need to be examined by a doctor.
+More serious bruises may need to be examined by a healthcare

 What is a sprain?

-A sprain is a partial tear to a ligament.
+A sprain is a partial tear of a ligament.
 It's often caused by a wrench or twist.

-Sprains often affect the ankles, knees, or wrists.
-The treatment for a sprain includes
+Sprains can affect any joint but, most often, the ankles, knees, spine or wrists.

 What is tendonitis?

-Tendonitis is inflammation of the tendon, a flexible band of tissue that connects
+Tendonitis is inflammation of the tendon, a band of tissue that connects muscle to

-muscle to bones.
-Tendonitis is often due to an overuse injury in the affected area
+bones.
+Tendonitis is often due to an overuse injury from repetitive motion or overload.

-from repetitive motion.
-Areas commonly affected include the elbow, hand, wrist, shoulder,
+Areas commonly affected include the elbow, hand, wrist, shoulder, hip, knee, ankle,

-hip, knee, ankle, and foot.
-Often the tendonitis is named for the sport or movement
+and foot.
+Often the tendonitis is named for the sport or movement that triggers the

-that triggers the inflammation, such as tennis or golfer's elbow, swimmer's shoulder,
+inflammation, such as tennis or golfer's elbow, swimmer's shoulder, and jumper's knee.

 Treatment involves healing the inflamed area with rest, compression, elevation, and

 anti-inflammatory medicine.
 Ice may be used immediately after the injury.
-Stretching
+Your healthcare

 What is bursitis?

-between bones and muscles or tendons.
-Like tendonitis, bursitis is often caused by
+a cushion between bones and muscles or tendons.
+Like tendonitis, bursitis is often

 affects the shoulder, elbow, knee, hip, ankle, and foot.